giantatwork/pyselect/README.md

-# PySelect
+# PyLineSelect

-PySelect is a Visual Studio Code extension that helps Python developers quickly select entire code blocks (functions, classes, if-statements, loops, etc.) by simply placing the cursor at the start or within a block of code.
+PyLineSelect is a Visual Studio Code extension that helps Python developers quickly select entire code blocks (functions, classes, if-statements, loops, etc.) by simply placing the cursor at the start or within a block of code.
 This is especially useful when refactoring or analyzing code, as it eliminates the need for manually selecting a block line by line.

 ## Features